niyeldeii/Numerical-analysis-in-wood-and-biomaterials-engineering/README.md

 👉 [**Numerical Analysis in Wood and Biomaterials Engineering**](https://rabbilearn.me/Numerical-analysis-in-wood-and-biomaterials-engineering/)

-Click the link above to explore the **interactive notebook** showcasing the methods and examples implemented in MATLAB, with accompanying explanations and visualizations.
+Click the link above to explore the **interactive notebook** showcasing the methods and examples implemented in MATLAB

 ---